Live From Long Island City D. B. Rielly's Live From Chester is a very good followup and companion piece to its predecessor.

 Please give this deserving artist a serious listen because his warmth makes you feel as if you are in the same room with him instead of listening in your car, your home, or on a cheap pair of speakers.

-All of Rielly's music can be purchased directly from his website and you can listen to the entire album below.
+All of Rielly's music can be purchased directly from his website or you can buy and listen to it below at CD Baby.